How to Install PIP(Python) on a Windows PC

 - Open the Command Prompt.

 - Type in the following command if you use Python in Windows:

 - Type in the following command if you use Python in Linux or macOS:

 Seamless Python Experience

 The only way to take your Python skills to the next level is to have the ability to access all features.
-Using the above tips, you’ll easily integrate PIP, one of the most important functions of this programming language.
+You’ll easily integrate PIP, one of the essential functions of this programming language.
 Also, avoid frustrating errors by taking your time during the installation to double-check the directory.